EnterpriseDB/barman/doc/barman.5.d/50-recovery_staging_path.md

     the destination directory.
 Backups will be staged in their own directory within the staging path according to the following naming convention:
     "barman-staging-SERVER_NAME-BACKUP_ID".
 The staging directory within
-    the staging path will be removed upon successful recovery, otherwise it will be left in place so that subsequent recovery attempts can avoid transferring files which have already been transferred.
+    the staging path will be removed at the end of the recovery process.
     This option is *required* when recovering from compressed backups and has no effect otherwise.
 Global/Server.